Notifiarr/dockwatch-wiki/docs/index.md

 ## Updating options

-Updates are applied on a container by container basis and use cron scheduling for flexibility
+Updates are applied on a container by container basis and use cron scheduling for flexibility.

 - Ignore updates
 - Check for updates